RyotaUshio/obsidian-quick-preview/README.md

 ## Installation

-Since this plugin is still in beta, it's not on the community plugin browser yet.
+You can find this plugin in the community plugin browser within Obsidian.

-But you can install the latest beta release using [BRAT](https://github.com/TfTHacker/obsidian42-brat):
+You can also install the latest beta release using [BRAT](https://github.com/TfTHacker/obsidian42-brat):

 1. Install BRAT and enable it.
 2. Go to `Options`.
 In the `Beta Plugin List` section, click on the `Add Beta plugin` button.